 10. Circular Saw

-What it does: This type of saw is very popular among DIY avengers and comes handheld with a circular blade that is used for both ripping (with the wood grain) and crosscutting (against the wood grain).
+What it does: A circular saw is very popular among DIY avengers and comes handheld with a circular blade that is used for both ripping (with the wood grain) and crosscutting (against the wood grain).
 It can come with a variety of blades that will allow you to cut not only wood, but also ceramic tile and steel.

-An example: Since this saw is so portable it is a great tool for when you’re creating your very own deck.
+An example: Since this saw is so portable it is a great tool for when you’re creating your very own deck or built-in deck benches.

-Our recommendation: Once again, I would go with your price range, but I would highly suggest a battery operated circular saw.
+Our recommendation: Once again, I would go with your price range, but I would highly suggest a battery operated (cordless) 10-12″ circular saw.
 Cords are dangerous!
 Just think of the tripping hazardous alone.

 Price range: $40 – $200

-What it does: It allows you to cut quickly and accurately at a variety of angles with an mounted blade that can swivel from left to right.
+What it does: A miter saw allows you to cut quickly and accurately at a variety of angles with an mounted blade that can swivel from left to right.

-An example: Think crown molding, trim, board shortening and other quick, short cuts that will be needed during any project.
+An example: Think crown molding and trim (or DIY window cornices), board shortening and other quick, short cuts that will be needed during any project.
+This easy hexagon tray or geometric inlay plywood box are great projects for practicing accurate angled cuts on your miter saw!

-Our recommendation: Purchase a compound mitre saw within your budget.
-You might not need to cut angles on two separate planes right now, but if you ever do you won’t have to worry about purchasing a different mitre saw since yours will already have the capability.
+Our recommendation: Purchase a sliding compound miter saw within your budget.
+You might not need to cut angles on two separate planes right now, but if you ever do you won’t have to worry about purchasing a different miter saw since yours will already have the capability.

 Price range: $120 – $800